junwha/FastFit/README.md

 ### Using the REST API

 For developers, there is a REST API to fetch the data in JSON format.
-This is a standard way to communicate the data programmatically and it allows you to handle the data in any way you desire.
+This is a standard way to communicate the data programmatically, and it allows you to handle the data in any way you desire.

 For example, you can get movie recommendations by your information as follows: